hunterdevel/hunter_alias_issue/Readme.md

-Hunter ALIAS target issue demo with old cmake.
+Hunter ALIAS target issue demo with older cmake versions.
 ===

 cmake versions lower than 3.11 do not support ALIAS of imported targets that are now used by Hunter.